samuel032khoury/AppSignal/README.md

 AppSignal is a SaaS platform that allows developers to monitor real-time events in their applications and receive notifications directly in their Discord accounts.
 This project includes an API for tracking events, a beautiful dashboard for managing and viewing data, and a complete quota tracking and subscription system.

 ### Core Functionality

 - **Real-Time Event Notifications**
   Receive beautifully formatted Discord notifications for events in real time (e.g., sales, new user signups).
 - **Event Tracking API**
   Flexible API for sending events with customizable data (e.g., category, amount, user ID) from any framework or language.

 - **Dashboard for Insights**
   - View, manage, and customize events using a clean and intuitive interface.
   - Pre-built quick-start options to auto-create event categories (e.g., bugs, sales, questions).
   - Sortable and filterable event tables with real-time updates.

 ### User Experience

 - **Interactive Landing Page**

   - Live demo showcasing the Discord UI for notifications.
   - Complex and visually appealing Bento grid design for presenting features.

 - **Advanced Data Handling**
   - React Query-powered data fetching for a seamless user experience.
   - Beautiful loading states, animations, and functional tables.

 ### Subscription and Quotas

 - **Plan Management**

   - Free plan with a limited number of events and categories.
   - Pro plan for expanded event tracking and advanced analytics.

 - **Quota Tracking**

   - Real-time quota updates in the dashboard.
   - Automatic notifications to encourage plan upgrades.

 - **Checkout and Payment System**
   - Professionally designed checkout and payment confirmation modals.
   - Pricing page with lifetime access options and advanced analytics.

 ## Tech Stack 🛠️

-- **Frontend**: Next.js, Tailwind, sshadcn-ui, React Query
+- **Frontend**: Next.js, Tailwind, shadcn-ui, React Query
 - **API**: Hono.js
 - **Integration**: Discord for real-time notifications
 - **Authentication**: Clerk for secure user authentication